Study in UK

 Limited seats in the government medical colleges and lakhs of Indian medical aspirants.

-MBBS from abroad seems to offer Indian students with affordable yet quality education, global clinical training, diverse healthcare facilities, cultural exposure, a chance to address global healthcare issues and many more.
+MBBS from abroad seems to offer Indian students affordable yet quality education, global clinical training, diverse healthcare facilities, cultural exposure, a chance to address global healthcare issues and many more.
 However, the main question is whether MBBS abroad is safe and worth it, as it seems.
 Or it is yet another scamming scheme to prey on unaware/easy students.
 To answer this question.
 No, studying MBBS from abroad is not a scam.
 Students must research to avoid scamming agents and consultancy firms that trap them.
-Students must themselves verify their medical degree recognition and make sure that it is as per the licensing requirements of the country where they wish to practice.
-Lack of awareness can lead students to be prey of a fraud or scam.
+Students must verify their medical degree recognition and make sure that it is as per the licensing requirements of the country where they wish to practice.
+Lack of awareness can lead students to be prey to a fraud or scam.

 Also Read: